 Now comes the fun part (did I mention I geek out on Excel?).
 You can use Excel’s referential formulas (I’ll explain how below) to compare your actual spending to your budget and immediately see if you’re overspending.

 Compare Your Spending To Your Budget

 A budget is an invaluable tool when it comes to gaining control over your finances.
-Comparing actual and budgeted spending gives you real-time data on your financial progress.
+Comparing actual spending to your budget gives you REAL-TIME DATA and allows you to monitor your financial progress.

 You are no longer in the dark about what you are spending your money on.
 Or how much is left over at the end of the month.
 Or how much you are saving each year.

 This type of budget allows you to see at a glance whether you are on track to reaching your financial goals.

 Melissa Goodwin is a writer and the creator of Frugal and Thriving who has a passion for living frugally and encouraging people to thrive on any budget.
 The blog is nine years old and is almost like her eldest baby.
 Prior to being a blogger and mum (but not a mummy blogger), she worked as an accountant doing other people’s budgets, books and tax.